benstackdev/faq/README.md

 ### When do you stream?
 Do you have a schedule?

 I generally stream 4-5 days a week.
 If you're curious to know exactly when, I post weekly stream schedules [in my discord server](https://discord.com/invite/jdDKUMznkT).

-### What is your end goal with streaming and content creation?

-Honestly, I don't know.
-Right now I'm streaming on YouTube purely as a hobby after my day job (which is 40 hours a week).
-All I can say right now is that I have no plans to stop streaming anytime soon.

 ### What is your \<insert social media name here\>?